shunmugadigialert/ruby6/guides/source/security.md

 INFO: _These headers are part of the **Experimental** [`ReportingAPI`][], and therefore not widely supported by some browsers_

-The [`Report-To`][] and [`Reporting-Endpoints`][] headers are used to specify a group of endpoints, for which browsers should send reports related to certain types of issues or policy  violations like CSP Violations, Crash and Deprecation Reports
+The [`Report-To`][] and [`Reporting-Endpoints`][] headers are used to specify a group of endpoints, for which browsers should send reports related to certain types of issues or policy violations like CSP Violations, Crash and Deprecation Reports.

 When present, `report-to` overrides the directive `report-uri`.